NCAR/DART/models/MITgcm_ocean/readme.rst

 Exploring the output
 ^^^^^^^^^^^^^^^^^^^^

-Is pretty much like any other model.
-The netCDF files have the model prognostic variables before and after the assimilation.
-There are Matlab® scripts for perusing the netCDF files in the ``DART/matlab`` directory.
+There are Matlab® scripts for perusing netCDF files in the ``DART/matlab`` directory.
 There are Matlab® scripts for exploring the performance of the assimilation in observation-space (after running :doc:`../../assimilation_code/programs/obs_diag/threed_sphere/obs_diag` to explore the ``obs_seq.final`` file) - use the scripts starting with ``'plot_'``, e.g. ``DART/diagnostics/matlab/plot_*.m``.
 As always, there are some model-specific